Updated for Sparkle 2.2

-There are two ways to add an image in Sparkle:
+There are a few ways to add an image in Sparkle:

 Pixabay.com images are made available under a Creative Commons CC0 license.
 They can be used freely, even in commercial applications, without any attribution or credit, though some depicted content (people, places or brands) may require an additional authorization or release.